If you’ve been following along on Instagram you will have seen that I’ve just returned from an incredible 3-day trip to Iceland.

 Actually, ‘incredible’ doesn’t do it justice.
 It was an unforgettable, once in a lifetime, ‘tell-it-to-the-grandchildren-in-50-years-time’ kind of incredible.

-I was away for a long weekend and it was actually only 36 hours spent exploring Iceland, but what an amazing 36 hours it was.
+I was away for a long weekend and it was actually only 36 hours spent exploring Iceland, but what an amazing (almost) 3 days in Iceland it was.

 I was travelling with Icelandair to celebrate their new My Stopover service.
 Transatlantic passengers travelling with Icelandair can have a free stopover in Iceland for up to seven days.
 Seven days in Iceland would be a dream come true but most people are only going to stick around for an extra day or two.
 So I was here to experience the stopover package, a tailor made package that allows you to see and do as much as possible.